 Map the custom controls to test objects by using the MappedTo attribute in the UFT One .NET Add-in Extensibility's System Windows Forms configuration file (SwfConfig.xml).
 Map each custom control to a UFT One test object class containing behaviors that are similar to those required to support your control.

 If you do not specify a mapping, UFT One maps the custom control to the default generic test object, SwfObject.
 For more information on SwfConfig.xml, see Understanding How to Configure UFT One Windows Forms Extensibility.

 Note: Mapping is sometimes sufficient without any programming.
-If the existing UFT test object adequately covers a control, it is sufficient to map the control to the UFT test object.
+If the existing UFT One test object adequately covers a control, it is sufficient to map the control to the UFT One test object.

 To cover the Test Run functionality of the custom object that does not exist in the existing object, add new methods in your Custom Server.
 To cover functionality that has the same method name, but a different implementation, override the existing object's methods.

-In UFT, when you edit a step with the test object that you customized to support the custom control, the statement completion feature displays the custom properties and methods that you defined for the test object, in addition to those that exist in UFT.
-UFT uses test object configuration files to provide the list of custom test object methods and properties.
+In UFT One, when you edit a step with the test object that you customized to support the custom control, the statement completion feature displays the custom properties and methods that you defined for the test object, in addition to those that exist in UFT One.
+UFT One uses test object configuration files to provide the list of custom test object methods and properties.